 Pulmonary/Critical Care Medicine refers to the medical specialty dealing with the causes, diagnosis, prevention, and treatment of diseases affecting the lungs.
 It is considered a branch of internal medicine, and is related to intensive care medicine.

 Pulmonary/ Critical Care Specialists are specially trained in diseases and conditions of the chest.
 In particular, they can treat conditions such as pneumonia, asthma, tuberculosis, emphysema, and complicated chest infections.

-In addition to Dr. Bajwa, our pulmonology/ critical care medicine team consists of experienced critical care nurses and respiratory therapists.
+In addition to Dr. Bajwa and Dr. Barr, our pulmonology/ critical care medicine team consists of experienced critical care nurses and respiratory therapists.
 They utilize one-on-one observations, state of the art life support systems, ventilators, central venous monitoring, and coordination with many sub-specialists.
 This is tied together with a patient-centered approach and specialized care to alleviate bothersome and life-threatening respiratory infections and catastrophic conditions.